olegbet/employees/README.md

 kafka-topics.bat --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic employees

 ### 2. MySQL should be installed and running and database "test" should be created.
+Also, database access credentials have to be corrected in the resources/application.properties file

 ### 3. In order to run service, following command should be executed in the project directory (employees):